Gatolactus/VS-code/Typescript/README.md

-# Basic Typescript tasks for learning.
+# Typescript tasks for learning.